 Remember, The more space Time Machine has free, the longer it can keep back up records It may seem crazy to have a year's worth of backups until you're chasing down a PDF you may have deleted anywhere from yesterday to last May.

 Tip #1 - Disabling backups of space-wasting folders

-Clicking options will reveal a simple interface that allows exclude folders from being backed up.
+Clicking options will reveal a simple interface that allows excluding folders from being backed up.

 By default Time Machine backs up EVERYTHING when there are a few folders that should be disabled by default.
-To disable a folder, simply locate it and drag it onto the “Exclude these items from backups” window.
-If you’re like myself, you may have many drives to exclude.
+To disable a folder, locate it and drag it onto the “Exclude these items from backups” window.
+If you're like me, you may have many drives to exclude.

 By default Lion and Mountain Lion hide the user Library folder, in all previous versions of OS X, this was accessible by the user.
 Punch in the following terminal command to unhide it.
 Its also not a bad idea to leave it unhidden as you may need access to it in the future when cleaning out OS X.

 - ~/Library/Caches - (Cache files are prone to change)

 - ~/Music/iTunes/Mobile Applications - (These can be redownloaded from iTunes or your iPad/iPhone/iPod and are constantly updated)

 - ~/Library/Application Support/Steam/SteamApp - (This will not back up games using the Steam Service.
 Games are subject to frequent updates, and any games can be redownloaded from the steam service.
 Many games use Steam cloud to back up game saves).

 - ~/Documents/Parallels - VMs in the past have been notoriously bad for Time Machine, VMware includes Time Machine functionality.
 So does Parallels.
 Follow their instructions if you'd like Time Machine to back up them.